 Applied Music - Piano The major aim of Kingswood's piano lessons is the training of wellrounded worship leaders.
-Therefore, the core of piano study will be focused in the following areas of pianism: general musicianship, technique (scales chords), written notation, repertoire, and interpreting chord charts and lead sheets.
+Therefore, the core of piano study will be focused in the following areas of pianism: general musicianship, technique (scales and chords), written notation, repertoire, interpreting chord charts and lead sheets.
 Applied lessons taken for credit will include ear training and sight reading.

-Every semester (limited spring enrolment)
+1 credit hour Every semester (limited spring enrolment)

 Applied Music - Voice The major aim of Kingswood's voice lessons is the preparation of worship leaders.
-Therefore, the core of vocal study will be focused in the following areas: general musicianship, technique, repertoire, performance skills.
+Therefore, the core of vocal study will be focused in the following areas: general musicianship, technique, repertoire, and performance skills.
+1 credit hour

 Co-Curricular Experience activities are designed to provide worship-leading students with hands-on learning opportunities related to worship in the local church.
 Highly participatory by design, these activities provide a breadth of experience: chapel choir, songwriting, scripture presentation, and worship leading.
 Although the worship-leading department provides guidance for these activities the emphasis is on collaborative learning.
 These are scheduled in a 4-semester rotation.

-1 credit hour Every semester
+1 credit hour